 Eligible consumers may opt-out of service from the Program at no charge either in advance of service start up deadlines or at any time after the first day of service.
-Participating consumers who seek to return to their Local Distributor's Basic Service should provide notice to the Competitive Supplier and/or their Local Distributor five or more business days before the next scheduled meter read date.
-Pursuant to their Local Distributor's Terms and Conditions for Municipal Aggregators, NGRID - M.D.T.E.
-1104-A and Terms and Conditions for Competitive Suppliers WMECO M.D.P.U.
-No. 1024E, participating residential consumers will be transferred to their Local Distributor's Basic Service in two business days if they directly notify their Local Distributor of the intent to terminate generation service from the Competitive Supplier.
-If a commercial or industrial customer directly notifies their Local Distributor of the choice to terminate generation service from the Competitive Supplier, the generation service shall be terminated on the date of the customer's next scheduled meter read.
-If a residential, commercial, or industrial customer notifies the Competitive Supplier of the choice to terminate receipt of generation service, the termination shall take place on the date of the customer's next scheduled meter read, so long as the Competitive Supplier has submitted the transaction to their Local Distributor no fewer than two business days prior to the meter read date.
-There shall be no charge for returning to their Local Distributor's Basic Service in this manner.
-Further opportunities for eligible consumer opt-out may be negotiated by the Town and the Competitive Supplier and included in the terms of the contract presented to the Board of Selectmen, the Town Manager, and made part of the public information offered to each eligible consumer.
-Eligible consumers who opt-out and subsequently wish to enroll may be enrolled at the Competitive Supplier's discretion and pursuant to their Local Distributor's Terms and Conditions for Competitive Suppliers, NGRID - M.D.P.U.
-No. 1180 and WMECO - M.D.P.U.
-No. 1024E, as amended or superseded from time to time.
+Participating consumers who seek to return to the Local Distributor's Basic Service should provide notice to the Competitive Supplier and/or the Local Distributor five or more business days before the next scheduled meter read date.
+Pursuant to the Local Distributor's Terms and Conditions for Municipal Aggregators, M.D.T.E.
+1104-A, participating residential consumers will be transferred to the Local Distributor's Basic Service in two business days if they directly notify the Local Distributor of the intent to terminate generation service from the Competitive Supplier.

+If a commercial or industrial customer directly notifies the Local Distributor of the choice to terminate generation service from the Competitive Supplier, the generation service shall be terminated on the date of the customer's next scheduled meter read.
+If a residential, commercial, or industrial customer notifies the Competitive Supplier of the choice to terminate receipt of generation service, the termination shall take place on the date of the customer's next scheduled meter read, so long as the Competitive Supplier has submitted the transaction to the Local Distributor no fewer than two business days prior to the meter read date.
+There shall be no charge for returning to the Local Distributor's Basic Service in this manner.
+Further opportunities for eligible consumer opt-out may be negotiated by the Town and the Competitive Supplier and included in the terms of the contract presented to the Board of Selectmen, the Town Administrator, and made part of the public information offered to each eligible consumer.
+Eligible consumers who opt-out and subsequently wish to enroll may be enrolled at the Competitive Supplier's discretion and pursuant to the Local Distributor's Terms and Conditions for Competitive Suppliers, M.D.P.U.
+No. 1180, as amended or superseded from time to time.